New AutoNation CEO Cheryl Miller joins select group of female

 Cindy Kushner, who founded Women Executive Leadership, a Fort Lauderdale-based advocate for gender equality in corporate leadership and on boards, has been working toward that goal since 1999.

-“Cheryl’s extensive experience in the retail dealer business, along with strong finance background, seems a great fit [for AutoNation],” Kushner said.
+“Cheryl’s extensive experience in the retail dealer business, along with strong finance background, seems a great fit,” Kushner said.

 Brent Burns, president and CEO of JM Family Enterprises, a private auto-related company in Deerfield Beach, said he isn’t surprised at Miller’s appointment as CEO of AutoNation.